 University Operating Budget

 About Dr. Quinton T. Ross Jr.

-Prior to becoming an educator or being elected to office, Dr. Ross was a Statewide Field Representative for the Alabama Democratic Party and the Alabama Democratic Conference for a number of years.
-He has held key positions in numerous political campaigns.
-Ross served as Co-Chair of the State Advisory Committee for President Barack Obama’s first election.
+Before becoming an educator or being elected to office, Dr. Ross was a Statewide Field Representative for the Alabama Democratic Party and the Alabama Democratic Conference for a number of years and has held key positions in numerous political campaigns.
+He also served as Co-Chair of the State Advisory Committee for President Barack Obama’s first election.

-Dr. Ross has received numerous awards and recognitions and has been featured in many publications.
-He has been honored for his commitment to equity and quality in education.
-Ross has received The Montgomery Advertiser King Spirit Award, K.E.E.P.
+Dr. Ross has received numerous awards and recognitions and has been featured in many publications, particularly because of his commitment to equity and quality in education.
+Dr. Ross received the Montgomery Advertiser King Spirit Award, K.E.E.P.
 Production’s Young Legend Award and the Daring to Make a Difference Community Service Award.
-Ross received the Alabama School Board Association’s Power of One Award (2009) and recognition by Omega Psi Phi Fraternity, Inc., locally, statewide and district wide as Citizen of the Year (2011).
-Other awards include the Alabama Adult Education Director’s Association 2012 Champion Award, 2015 Citizen of the Year for the Montgomery Alumni Chapter of Delta Sigma Theta and the 2016 Beloved Community Award from the Alabama State University Friends of the Theatre.
+He was given the Alabama School Board Association’s Power of One Award (2009) and was recognized by Omega Psi Phi Fraternity, Inc., locally, statewide and district wide as Citizen of the Year (2011).
+Other awards include the Alabama Adult Education Director’s Association 2012 Champion Award, 2015 Citizen of the Year for the Montgomery Alumni Chapter of Delta Sigma Theta Sorority, Inc. and the 2016 Beloved Community Award from the Alabama State University Friends of the Theatre.
 Dr. Ross also was selected by the Business Council of Alabama as a 2017 Business Champion.